tillmzw/cos/content/posts/32-van-richten.md

 They meet up with the old Burgomaster and convince him that a well place speech will help him return to power.

-To gather information they sneakt into Lady Wachters cellar.
+To gather information they sneak into Lady Wachters cellar.

 There they are surrounded and attacked by skeletons.